Individualized Training Support program

 Program terms & conditions

-This program is exclusively for professional circus artists.
+This program is exclusively for professional circus artists residing in Quebec.
 Please note that priority is given to En Piste members.

 All applicants must be Canadian citizens or permanent residents or hold a work permit (open or closed).
 In addition, their professional status must be one of the following: